bombsquad-community/baport/README.md

 # baport

-Port Bombsquad plugins from API 7 to API 8.
+Port Bombsquad plugins from API 6 and 7 to API 8.
+(If you are having any issue with api 6 raise an issue or contact me on discord `brostos`)

 ## Usage